 For those who are a bit older, there’s a grade 2 dual purpose mountain bike and bush walk trail that starts at the Wellington Dam Kiosk and goes through a heap of jarrah and marri forest, ending at Potters Gorge Camp site.
 Its 9.8km long, and takes 3 – 4 hours walking.

 I’m not sure if its to pay for their expensive upgrades, or just to make some money, but it doesn’t make much sense.
-I would have thought $11 per adult would be far more reasonable.
+I would have thought $11 per adult would be far more reasonable, and in my opinion it doesn’t make for a fair camp site cost.

 That said, it is nice bush camping, and if you ignore the price it is a great place to spend a weekend.